Ready or not, one-day shipping is here.

 Pallets of product can stack up at the receiving dock.
 Even if the inventory is physically present in the warehouse, it doesn’t become available for picking or to be issued to a production project until the items have been entered into the ERP system.

 This disparity is due to the time required to take physical receipt of material using slow, manual processes, such as with pen and paper or using spreadsheets and manually keying in data.
 A bottleneck like this limits your warehouse’s ability to handle inventory volume (and with relatively low accuracy).

 Solution: Automate Data Collection to Improve Receiving Speed

-Mobile barcoding can virtually eliminate the delays between when new product physically arrives versus when it becomes available in your ERP.
+Mobile barcoding can virtually eliminate the delays between when a new product physically arrives versus when it becomes available in your ERP.
 By equipping workers with mobile barcode scanners, inventory can be scanned as it arrives at the receiving dock.
 Incoming inventory enters the ERP system accurately and instantly at the point of scan without employees having to read or interpret illegible handwriting, re-key data into a spreadsheet, or commute to a fixed workstation elsewhere on the floor.

-Mobile data collection software can improve receiving time significantly, and license plating technology can accelerate speed in receiving even further.
+Mobile data collection software can improve receiving time significantly, and license plating technology can accelerate the speed in receiving even further.

 Shed Untrustworthy Stock Levels

 Inability to Trust Inventory Levels without Physical Counts

 With manual processes, unsatisfactory accuracy levels necessitate constant physical counts and/or daily cycle counts to validate stock levels.
 Warehouses may perform wall-to-wall physical counts every quarter, intermittent ABC cycles and daily high-dollar cycle counts on top of that.